emmett-framework/emmett/docs/debug_and_logging.md

 *Errare humanum est*, said Seneca, a long time ago.
 As humans, sometimes we fail, and, sooner or later, we will see an exception on our applications.
 Even if the code is 100% correct, we can still get exceptions from time to time.
 And why?
-Well, *shit happens*, not only as a consequence of the Finagle's Law&mdash;
-even if he was damn right, wasn't he?&mdash; but also because the process of deploying web applications forces us to deal with a long list of involved technologies, everyone of which could fail.
+Well, *shit happens*, not only as a consequence of the Finagle's Law&mdash;even if he was damn right, wasn't he?&mdash;but also because the process of deploying web applications forces us to deal with a long list of involved technologies, everyone of which could fail.
 Just think about it: the client may fail during the request, your database can be overloaded,